-Although dating can be a great way to connect with potential baes, one of the trickiest parts of getting to know someone new is navigating rejection.
+Although dating is a great way to connect with potential baes, one of the trickiest parts of getting to know someone new is, well, learning how to reject them.
 Sometimes, you meet people who are great on paper, but you don't end up clicking IRL.
-That's why it's important to know how to reject someone nicely over text.
+And because no one has time for drawn-out situationships and awkward text dodging, it may be helpful to know how to reject someone nicely over text.
 According to Trina Leckie, breakup expert and host of the podcast breakup BOOST, it is best to save rejection texts for people you've only been out with once or twice.
+Any more, and you probably might want to do it in person.

 "Everyone knows that you don't connect with everyone you meet," Leckie previously told Elite Daily.
 "I feel it is OK to reject someone via text if you just went on one date with them and decided there was no chemistry."
 However, if you've been out more than a few times, letting them know how you feel face-to-face or over the phone might be more considerate options.
 Needless to say, if you've been in a relationship with them, breaking up via text should be avoided.
 "I think it is inappropriate to reject someone via texting if you have actually been dating the person," said Leckie.
 "Spending a lot of time with someone, only to then make them feel like you are just throwing them away via text is pretty cold and insensitive."